Icinga/icinga2/doc/10-icinga-template-library.md

 update\_win\_reboot | **Optional**.
 Set to treat 'may need update' as 'definitely needs update'.
 Please Note that this is true for almost every update and is therefore not recommended.

-In contrast to most other plugins, the values of check_update's custom attributes do not set thresholds, but just enable/disable the behaviour described in the table above.
+In contrast to most other plugins, the values of check_update's custom attributes do not set thresholds, but just enable/disable the behavior described in the table above.
 It can be enabled/disabled for example by setting them to "true" or "false", "1" or "0" would also work.
 Thresholds will always be "1".

 > **Note**
 >
-> If they are enabled, performance data will be shown in the webinterface.
+> If they are enabled, performance data will be shown in the web interface.
 > If run without the optional parameters, the plugin will output critical if any important updates are available.

 ### uptime-windows <a id="windows-plugins-uptime-windows"></a>

-Check command opject for `check_uptime.exe` plugin.
+Check command object for `check_uptime.exe` plugin.
 Uses GetTickCount64 to get the uptime, so boot time is not included.

 Custom attributes: